 I ask people questions every day.
 So turnabout is fair play.
-Here’s a dozen questions I’ve used to develop profiles and features that I’m going to answer, bit by bit for you.
+Here’s some questions I’ve used to develop profiles and features that I’m going to answer, bit by bit for you.

 1. Who is your role model, or your coach and inspiration?